Flooding leads to rescues in Louisiana and Texas, with more rain on the way

-(CNN)Water rescues were underway Tuesday morning in Louisiana's capital region after torrential rain starting a day earlier caused dangerous flash flooding in parts of that state and southeastern Texas.
+(CNN)Water rescues were underway Tuesday morning in Louisiana's capital region after torrential rain that started a day earlier caused dangerous flash flooding in parts of that state and southeastern Texas.

 In southeastern Baton Rouge, rescuers were using boats to ferry people from apartment buildings and other structures surrounded by high water late Monday and early Tuesday, CNN affiliate WAFB reported.

-More than 250 people have been evacuated and brought to higher ground in East Baton Rouge Parish, and no injuries have been reported, parish fire department spokesperson Curt Monte told CNN Tuesday morning.
+More than 250 people have been evacuated and brought to higher ground in East Baton Rouge Parish, and no injuries have been reported, parish fire department spokesperson Curt Monte told CNN.

 "We have buses running to carry those who have nowhere to go to the airport, where we have a reception center set up to assess their needs," Monte said.

+Floodwaters came into parish businesses.
+About 3 feet of water collected in Kirks Tires and Accessories, just outside Baton Rouge, employee Carl Napoli told WAFB.
+Cardboard boxes floated in murky water that surrounded stacks of tires, video showed.

+"Products, a lot of them can't be resold once they're wet ,and everything's gotten wet from 3 foot and below," Napoli told the station.

-More than 50 roadways in East Baton Rouge Parish were impassable early Tuesday, and emergency crews received more than 160 calls for help, parish spokesperson Mark Armstrong told CNN.
+More than 50 roadways in East Baton Rouge Parish were impassable and emergency crews received more than 160 calls for help, parish spokesperson Mark Armstrong told CNN.

 Numerous stranded cars were reported in the parish, the National Weather Service's office in New Orleans said.